wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

 In this hands-on lab, you will learn how to:

-* Use Eclipse to connect to an API
+* Use Eclipse to connect to an API.
-* Deploy the application to an Azure Web App
+* Provision an Azure Web App to host the Web site.
-* Modify a view to add caching
+* Modify a view to add caching.
-* Modify code to add queuing and blob storage
+* Modify code to add queuing and blob storage.

 ## Prerequisites